Note

 - colorbar

-bool, optional If True, display a colorbar on the right of the plots.
+bool, optional If True, display a colorbar next to the plots.
 Default=True

 - cbar_tick_format